 - Finding it difficult to make friends

 If you leave any personality disorder untreated, your mental health can deteriorate and lead to serious long-term complications.
-You may start to suffer co-occurring conditions such as depression and anxiety, due to your worsening self-image and the pain of leading a lonely existence, which leaves you cut off from the world.
+You may start to suffer co-occurring conditions like depression and anxiety, due to your worsening self-image and the pain of leading a lonely existence, which leaves you cut off from the world.

 High-quality treatment, whatever your situation

 It’s never too late to reach out for help, and the sooner you get professional support, the sooner you can start reversing the impact of your past challenges.
 It’s crucial that you don’t blame yourself, as none of what you’re going through is your fault.
 Many people who seek our support have similar challenges to your own, so you already have a lot in common with people in our community, which means you aren’t actually as alone as you may feel.
 You share with them the same newfound commitment to your mental health, which will be one of the best decisions you ever make.

 All you need to do is continue on your journey with us and we’ll guide you through a structured programme tailored to your needs, within NICE-approved guidelines.
 By undertaking treatment for avoidant personality disorder, you can lessen the strain of everyday interactions and lead a rewarding life enhanced by profound connections with others.

 The fact that you’ve acknowledged your need for help means you’ve already reached an important stage in working towards a better future, which you should be proud of.
 Mental health treatment can help you to make a significant move towards living the life you’ve dreamed of.
 Sharing what you are going through will reduce the burden you feel and empower you as you move into your next chapter.
 Our experts will carry out an initial assessment to determine your needs and understand your specific personal goals.
 They’ll then be able to recommend how you can proceed with addressing your symptoms.